 Exploring the Alexandra Millennium Track

-The Alexandra Millennium Track is a popular walking and biking trail that connects the towns of Alexandra and Clyde in New Zealand.
+The Alexandra Millennium Track is a popular 11.5 km walking and biking trail that connects the towns of Alexandra and Clyde in Central Otago.
 This scenic route follows the Clutha River, offering a picturesque journey through the region's natural and historical landscapes.

 Natural and Historical Features